PhD fellow: Pin Pravalprukskul

 Creation of knowledge on how to analyze flows that link cross-border land systems

-Development of new approaches that integrate place-based data-sets of a multidisciplinary nature with network analyses, and
+Development of new approaches that integrate place-based data sets of a multidisciplinary nature with flow-based analyses